rastko909/frothies/README.md

 ![User stories](images/Cardboard_UserStories.png)

-## 16.Provide Wireframes for your App.
+## 16. Provide Wireframes for your App.

 We developed wireframes for our app using Figma.
 The wireframes were for mobile phone, tablet and desktop views.